n1ksn/inglenook-sidings/README.md

 in that file.
 The small version is very similar except for the track capacities.

-All predicates (procedures) have been tested using SWI Prolog and gprolog on Linux and using SWI Prolog on Windows 10.
+All predicates (procedures) have been tested using SWI Prolog, gprolog, and yap on Linux and using SWI Prolog on Windows 10.

 Andrew Palm
-2019-11-02
+2019-11-09

 ## Quick start